ElijaHHall/CRINGE/readme.md

 - Make app responsive and mobile.
 - Get users able to sign up, sign in, and logout
+- Get Twilio to send texts to users
+- Get text content to be randomized and to send the same message to contacts
+- ALWAYS DEPLOY

+//Stretch Goals\\

+- We wanted to implement Google Maps API to send location with text
+- Wanted to make a drink gauge the fills up with the amount of texts sent
 -

 //Languages Used\\